 Didactic and Clinical Competency Requirements explain the coursework and clinical procedures that you'll need to complete.

-- Examination Content Specifications: outlines the topics that appear on our Sonography exams
+Examination Content Specifications outline the topics that appear on our sonography exams.

 Task Inventory lists the job responsibilities typically required of technologists working in sonography.

 LEARN HOW TO APPLY

 The application process for ARRT certification and registration has many detailed steps—but don't worry.
 We have a range of resources to guide you.
 Start by reviewing an overview of the application process and downloading our primary eligibility pathway application handbook below.Download Handbook

 If you have questions about eligibility, our requirements, or applying, we're here to help.
 Contact us at 651.687.0048, then choose the option for earning an ARRT credential.